JLeuze/Meteor-Slides/readme.txt

 == Upgrade Notice ==

 = 1.4 =
-Meteor Slides 1.4 updates jQuery Cycle and adds new and updated translations.
+Meteor Slides 1.4 replaces the navigation graphics, adds support for custom scripts and the Members plugin, updates jQuery Cycle and adds new and updated translations.

 = 1.3.3 =
 Meteor Slides 1.3.3 improves support for multiple slideshows and adds updates for WordPress 3.1 compatability.
 Any custom stylesheets or templates will need to be updated for use with this release.(Updated function)